EeraboinaKeerthi/Hypothesis_Testing/README.md

 P value = t.cdf(t_stat, df=degrees_of_freedom) --> for left tail test (We use t distribution here instead of norm) P value = 1 - t.cdf(t_stat, df=degrees_of_freedom) --> for right tail test

+**Paired t tests**

+For paired analyses, rather than considering the two variables separately, we can consider a single variable of the difference.

+pingouin.ttest()

+**Anova test** (Analysis of Variance)

+Used to compare more than two groups.ANOVA tests determine whether there are differences between the groups.
+We use the pingouin anova method to compare values across multiple groups.

+pingouin.anova()

+**Chi-square test:**

+The test to compare proportions of successes in a categorical variable across groups of another categorical variable is called a chi-square test of independence.
+The chi-square test statistic is a square number, so it is always non-negative, so only the right tail tends to be of interest.

 A/B testing lets you compare scenarios to see which best achieves some goal.